-- Return to your normal activities
+- Return to your normal activities - Resume hobbies and sports.

-- Increase your walking distance

-- Resume hobbies and sports.

-If you are unsure of when to progress your exercises, or you have any concerns about your injury and you do not have a further appointment with the physiotherapy team, please contact the physiotherapy department on the telephone number on the front of this leaflet.
+If you are unsure of when to progress your exercises, or you have any concerns about your injury and you do not have a further appointment with the physiotherapy team, please contact the physiotherapy department on the telephone number below.